tldr-pages/tldr/pages/common/podman.md

 `podman stop {{container_name}} {{container_id}}`

-- Pull an image from a registry (Docker Hub):
+- Pull an image from a registry (defaults to the Docker Hub):

 `podman pull {{image_name}}:{{image_tag}}`